Carina Burman

 Carina Burman (born 1960) is a Swedish novelist and literature scholar.
 Her research has been focused on Swedish 18th and 19th century literature.
 She completed her Ph.D. in literature in Uppsala in 1988 with a dissertation on the Gustavian writer Johan Henric Kellgren.
 Later production includes a critical edition of previously unpublished letters of the novelist and feminist pioneer Fredrika Bremer in two volumes (1996) and a biography of Bremer (2001).

 Together with her husband, Professor Lars Burman, she has published critical editions on behalf of the Swedish Academy of the works of Johan Henric Kellgren (1995), Fredrika Bremer's "Livet i gamla världen.
 Palestina" (1995) and the poetic works of Erik Gustaf Geijer (1999).
-Carina and Lars Burman have also edited Bremer's "Grannarne" for the series of Swedish literature published by Svenska Vitterhetssamfundet (2000).
+Carina and Lars Burman edited Bremer's "Grannarne" for the series of Swedish literature published by Svenska Vitterhetssamfundet (2000).

+Her book Bellman.
+Biografin ("Bellman.
+The Biography") is a 2019 biography of the Swedish 18th-century songwriter and performer Carl Michael Bellman.
+It has been described as ambitious by its many reviewers, who have admired its lively style and the detailed academic research on which it is based.
+Some have found its definitive-sounding title provocative, as it is not the first biography of Bellman; others, that it says little about his music, although he was at once a poet and a musician.

 Burman's novels have historical motifs, often taking the form of a pastiche.
 Her first, "Min salig bror Jean Hendrich" (1993) deals with Johan Henric Kellgren from the point of view of his brother and his mistress in a series of letters.
 Her latest two novels, "Babylons gator" (2004) and "Vit som marmor" (2006) have the form of detective novels.
 "Babylons gator: Ett Londonmysterum" (The Streets of Babylon: A London Mystery), which borrows from English novels of the Victorian period, has Euthanasia Bondeson, a Swedish woman novelist-amateur sleuth visiting London, as its main character.
 In "Vit som marmor" (White as marble), Euthanasia Bondeson travels to Rome and solves a murder mystery in the Scandinavian artist colony.